by Andrea M. Darcy

 An American study had 23 subjects slowly approach a virtual spider.
-The results were impressive – 83% saw their phobia lessen significantly, and some participants found they could approach a tarantula in real life with almost no anxiety anymore.
+The results were impressive.
+83% saw their phobia lessen significantly.
+And some participants even found they could approach a tarantula in real life with almost no anxiety anymore.

 Virtual reality, paranoia and delusions

 Severe paranoia affects up to 2% of the UK’s population.
 For those with schizophrenia it can involve ‘persecutory delusions‘, the idea that others are out to get you, which has traditionally been a challenge to treat.

 A 2016 study at the University of Oxford used virtual reality to help those who suffer paranoia that other people are dangerous.
 A group of 30 participants received virtual reality exposure therapy, experiencing seven ‘journeys’ in both train carriages and a lift, with the number of ‘people’ in the virtual environment slowly increasing.